runwayml/learn/docs/create/train-models.md

 # Train Your Own Models

-requesting feedback:
-even though this is written at a high level, look for clarity and technical accuracy subscription information (what's the final plan?) resulting checkpoints will only be visible to the user, yes?
-What if people don't want theirs to be public? e.g Helena Sarin
-* somethings are repeated because I don't expect everyone to read this document straight through
+first draft requesting feedback: even though this is written at a high level, look for clarity and technical accuracy subscription information (what's the final plan?) resulting checkpoints will only be visible to the user, yes?
+What if people don't want theirs to be public? e.g Helena Sarin somethings are repeated because I don't expect everyone to read this document straight through some of my questions might be related to what I see as part of the RunwayML organization

 ## Overview
 In addition to publishing open source, pre-trained machine learning models in the RunwayML platform, now you can you train your own models directly inside of the app!
 This guide will walk you through the steps, but first, here's a quick FAQ to provide some context.